There are a range of professionals involved in looking after your eye health including, optometrists, dispensing opticians and other staff:

 One of these enhanced services may be provided if your optometrist detects signs of a condition called ‘ocular hypertension’ or ‘glaucoma’ when they examine your eyes.

 Some patients who may have previously attended the hospital eye service for monitoring of their condition (ocular hypertension) can now attend an optometrist in the community to have their condition reviewed and monitored, instead of travelling to a hospital eye clinic.
 Patients who are suitable for this service will be provided with information by their eye clinic staff.
-Read more about this service.
+Please read and understand more about this service at the following link: Transforming eye care in the community.

-The Northern Ireland Primary Eyecare and Assessment Service (NI PEARS) is another optometry enhanced service for people who have a new and sudden eye problem.
+Northern Ireland Primary Eyecare and Assessment Service (NI PEARS) is another optometry enhanced service for persons who have a new and sudden eye problem.
 NI PEARS is provided in the majority of optometry practices in Northern Ireland.
-Read further details on NI PEARS.
+For full information on this service click here.